-Multiple is often not a good synonym for many, meaning “a large number,” because multiple has a narrower sense: that many elements or parts belong to or are involved in one thing or one event.
-The definitions of multiple in the online Merriam-Webster and Merriam-Webster Unabridged; The American Heritage Dictionary, 3rd edition; and the Oxford English Dictionary all convey the idea of connectedness.
+The MLA follows Merriam-Webster’s Collegiate Dictionary in using multiple to mean “consisting of, including, or involving more than one” or “many, manifold” (“Multiple, Adj.,” defs.
+1 and 2 [Collegiate Dictionary]).
+But in my view multiple is often not a good synonym for many, meaning “a large number,” because multiple has traditionally had a narrower sense: that many elements or parts belong to or are involved in one thing or one event.
+The definitions of multiple in Merriam-Webster Unabridged (“Multiple, Adj.,” def.
+1), The American Heritage Dictionary (“Multiple”), and the Oxford English Dictionary (“Multiple, N. and Adj.,” def.
+B1a) all convey the idea of connectedness.

 A few examples: